 Even the most mundane things of life can be done with an eye toward glorifying our Lord.
 1 Corinthians 10:31 says, “Whether we eat or drink or whatever you do, do it all for the glory of God.”
 Whether we are packing trucks, signing paychecks, or landing airplanes, our ultimate goal is the same, Christians exist to glorify God by fearing Him and serving Him faithfully (1 Samuel 12:24), and doing it all with gladness (Psalm 100:2–3).

-Such an understanding of the all encompassing purpose which glorifying God brings to our lives adds a zest to even the most ostensibly meaningless of jobs.
-Knowing that you exist for His glory makes the mundane meaningful, turns the pointless to purposeful, and transforms all that we do in life to one big opportunity to worship our great God.
+Such an understanding of the all-encompassing purpose that glorifying God brings to our lives adds a zest to even the most ostensibly meaningless of jobs.
+Knowing that you exist for His glory makes the mundane meaningful, turns the pointless to purposeful, and transforms all that we do in life into one big opportunity to worship our great God.

 The Gratitude for Purpose

 And this meaningfulness is what I’m giving thanks for this year.
 No matter what each day holds, or how bad things might get, I have an overarching reason to always get out of bed in the morning.
 I have not just a purpose to my life, I have the purpose of life.
 Today, whatever I do, I get to glorify the Maker of heaven and earth.